jasonstewartnz/dash/README.md

+# Housing index plot dash
-# Create interactive visualizatin from Snowflake data
+Create interactive visualization from Snowflake data that can be hosted in containers

 # Features